JordanCWard/TikTok-Project/Analysis.md

 ![output_39_0](https://github.com/user-attachments/assets/9225ecb7-bc5e-47a9-9e6d-0fdb9ddf5abb)

-This variable has a highly uneven distribution, with over half of the videos receiving fewer than 100,000 views.
-For view counts above 100,000, the distribution is uniform.

 #### **video_like_count**

-Create a box plot to examine the spread of values in the `video_like_count` column.
+Similar to view count, significantly more videos have fewer than 100,000 likes than those with more.
+However, the distribution tapers off more gradually in this case, with a right skew and many videos clustered at the higher end of the like count.

 ```python
 # Boxplot to visualize distribution of `video_like_count`